jcooper2025/Project02-Swiss-Tournament/README.md

     $pqsl

-    psql=>\i filename.sql
+    psql=>\i tournament.sql

 5) Open a second terminal window and move to the same directory from Step 1.

-6) In the new window log into the vagrant machine and change to the common directory from steps 2 and 3.
+6) In the new window log into the vagrant machine with the command:

+    $vagrant ssh

+7) After successful login, change to the common directory from steps 2 and 3.

-7) From the command line, execute the python test script:
+8) From the command line, execute the python test script:

-    $python filename.py
+    $python tournament_test.py